ibmresearchuk/node-red-bluemix-nodes/README.md

 - Visual Recognition
     - Analyze visual appearance of images to understand their contents

+### Alchemy:

+- Feature Extract
+    - Analyse a single piece of text content (either public URL, HTML or raw text) to extract multiple AlchemyAPI detected features, e.g. entities, keywords, sentiment.
+- Image Analysis
+    - Upload an image to detect either faces, URL text or content present in the image.

 ### Contributing

 For simple typos and single line fixes please just raise an issue pointing out